(OR: WHAT I WISH I KNEW BEFORE….)

 “I Want My Mommy!!”

-As soon as you get off the plane in Japan, you'll be bombarded by cute ads from the international phone companies about how cheap they are.
-While not as bad as they used to be, and now offering better rates if you sign up with their international call programs, as a newcomer to Japan you can take advantage of the latest developments that old-timers needed when they first came -- the prepaid cards, VOIP, Skype, and callback companies.
+Long ago, as soon as you got off the plane in Japan, you’d be bombarded by cute ads from the international phone companies about how cheap they are.
+While not as bad as they used to be, and now offering better rates if you sign up with their international call programs, as a newcomer to Japan you can take advantage of the latest developments that old-timers needed when they first came — the prepaid cards, VOIP, Skype, and callback companies.
 You can buy the prepaid cards at major convenience stores.
-With the callback company, you dial a number and let it ring, hang up without being charged by the Japanese companies, then they dial you back and give you a ring tone you then dial your friends or families with -- as if you were back home.
+With the callback company, you dial a number and let it ring, hang up without being charged by the Japanese companies, then they dial you back and give you a ring tone you then dial your friends or families with — as if you were back home.
 You pay in dollars, can use a credit card, and not be subject to peak usage rates.
 You can even make calls to far-away Japanese cities while in Japan on weekday afternoons for less than the Japanese phone monopoly, NTT.
 There are always several ads for international calling in the Japan Times, ask some long-term ex-pat, or look in the ex-pat magazines.
 Not all the companies work the same, however, so make sure you find a company with no monthly minimum or start-up fee.
 Another option is buying a calling card from various companies like AT&T, MCI, Brastel, Pingo, or Dial Abroad, allowing calls from a residence, cellular, or pay phone.
 Also if you have a credit card making calls through the Internet for less or even for free through programs like Yahoo Messenger or other programs.
 If you’ll be on the phone a lot talking to people back home, VoIP is an excellent solution to avoid high costs.

 “Is that price RIGHT??
 They gotta be kidding!!”